 Table of Contents

 The recovery of the heart needs patience and wise decisions.
 Heart patients can benefit from yoga as a gentle, relaxing practice, but only under medical guidance, especially after a heart-related health event.
-The article discusses how heart patients can benefit from safe yoga to promote healing, alleviate stress, and restore strength in a well-organized, comforting manner.
+The article discusses how heart patients can benefit from safe yoga to promote healing, alleviate stress, and restore strength in a well-organised, comforting manner.

 Cardiac Yoga is a gentle yoga practice specially designed for people with heart conditions.
 It typically includes controlled breathwork (pranayama), relaxation, and mindful movements rather than strenuous asanas, making them safe and nurturing for the heart.